Digital Equipment Corporation: PDP-8 family (1962)

 On March 22, 1965, DEC introduced the PDP-8, which replaced the PDP-5's modules with the new R-series modules using Flip Chips.
 The machine was re-packaged into a small tabletop case, which remains distinctive for its use of smoked plastic over the CPU which allowed one to easily see the logic modules plugged into the wire-wrapped backplane of the CPU.
 Sold standard with 4 kWords of 12-bit core memory and a Teletype Model 33 ASR for basic input/output, the machine listed for only $18,000.
 The PDP-8 is referred to as the first real minicomputer because of its sub-$25,000 price.
 Sales were, unsurprisingly, very strong, and helped by the fact that several competitors had just entered the market with machines aimed directly at the PDP-5's market space, which the PDP-8 trounced.
 This gave the company two years of unrestricted leadership, and eventually 1450 "straight eight" machines were produced before it was replaced by newer implementations of the same basic design.

-DEC hit an even lower price-point with the PDP-8/S, the S for "serial".
+DEC hit an even lower price with the PDP-8/S, the S for "serial".
 As the name implies the /S used a serial arithmetic unit, which was much slower but reduced costs so much that the system sold for under $10,000.
 DEC then used the new PDP-8 design as the basis for a new LINC, the two-processor LINC-8.
 The LINC-8 used one PDP-8 CPU and a separate LINC CPU, and included instructions to switch from one to the other.
 This allowed customers to run their existing LINC programs, or "upgrade" to the PDP-8, all in software.
 Although not a huge seller, 142 LINC-8s were sold starting at $38,500.
 Like the original LINC to PDP-5 evolution, the LINC-8 was then modified into the single-processor PDP-12, adding another 1000 machines to the 12-bit family.
 Newer circuitry designs led to the PDP-8/I and PDP-8/L in 1968.
 In 1975, one year after an agreement between DEC and Intersil, the Intersil 6100 chip was launched, effectively a PDP-8 on a chip.
 This was a way to allow PDP-8 software to be run even after the official end-of-life announcement for the DEC PDP-8 product line.